- Is smoking tobacco really addictive?

 - What can I do to help with any damage that may have been caused by smoking?

 - Can quitting really help a lifelong smoker?

 Is smoking tobacco really addictive?

 Regular use of tobacco products leads to addiction in many users.
-Nicotine is an addictive drug just like heroin and cocaine:
+Nicotine is a drug found naturally in tobacco, which is as addictive as heroin or cocaine:

 - Nicotine reaches the brain within seconds after taking a puff, and its effects start to wear off within a few minutes.
 This is what most often leads the smoker to light up again.
 If the smoker doesn’t smoke again soon, withdrawal symptoms start and get worse over time.

 - The typical smoker takes about 10 puffs from each cigarette.
 A person smoking a pack per day gets about 200 “hits” of nicotine each day.